aitchiss/up_your_a11y/README.md

 ## Contributing

-I'm currently working on a re-design for the site, and hoping to take a more open source approach to Up Your A11y once this is complete.
-I'd love to have your help in future, so look out for the 'help wanted' label starting to appear on issues soon!
+I'd be delighted to have your contribution to Up Your A11y!
+Please check out the [Contributing guidelines](./contributing.md), and look out for the "Help wanted" and "Good first issue" labels on open issues.

 ### Running the code